Wholesaling Real Estate Investing Strategy

 Wholesaling doesn’t require any capital to complete a deal if you know what you are doing and your credit score is completely irrelevant for this investing strategy.

-What is Wholesaling and How Does It Work?
+What is Wholesaling Real Estate and How Does It Work?

-Let’s say a wholesaler finds a property that is under market value (meaning the property is selling for less than similar properties on the block).
-A wholesaler would get that property under contract with the seller and then assign or sell that contract to another investor or buyer and that investor or buyer would complete the purchase with the seller.
+As a wholesaler, you would get that property under contract with the seller and then assign or sell that contract to another investor or buyer and that investor or buyer would complete the purchase with the seller.

 A wholesaler does not improve the property at all.
 The only job is to get it under contract and sell the contract to another investor who is looking for a worn down house in need of repair.